zimmski/tavor/README.md

 - #### script

 	Executes a given command and feeds every data generation to the running process using STDIN.
 Feedback is read using STDOUT.
-The running process can therefore control the fuzzing generation while it has to do all validation on its own.
+The running process can therefore control the fuzzing process while it has to do all validation on its own.

 	The following command will execute a binary called `validate`: